 There are also tombs of several outstanding Jewish scholars in Iran like "harav Uresharga" in Yazd and "Hakham Mullah Moshe Halevi" in Kashan.
 Muslims had respected these also.

-At the present, population of the Jews in Iran is estimated about 25’000 to 30’000 of which about 15000 people are in Tehran (the Capital) and the rest of them in terms of population are residing in Shiraz, Isfahan, Kermanshah, Yazd, Kerman, Rafsanjan, Borujerd, Sanandaj and Oromieh respectively.
+At the present, population of the Jews in Iran is estimated about 15,000 of which about 8,000 people are in Tehran (the Capital) and the rest of them in terms of population are residing in Shiraz, Isfahan, Kermanshah, Yazd, Kerman, Rafsanjan, Borujerd, Sanandaj and Oromieh respectively.

 Administration of Jewish Social Religious affairs in the past has been under the two authorities, “Hebra” (the assembly of the elite of community) and “Bet-Din” (the house of religion).
 Since 1938, Hebra was formally registered under the title of “Tehran Jewish Committee (Association)” and now is operating under supervision of the Ministry of Interior, and Ministry of culture and Islamic Guidance and Endowments Organization.
 This association has committees (subgroups) like Cultural, States, Youth, (Domestic) Dispute Settling, and Cooperative committees (for poor families).

 By establishment of the National legislature in Constitutional period (about a century ago), religious minorities in Iran obtained representation in the parliament and since then Jews have always had representatives in the parliament.
-After the victory of the Islamic revolution (1979), a Jewish representatives in the parliament.
 After the victory of the Islamic Revolution, a Jewish representative has had an active presence in the Constitution of Elite Council.
 According to the Constitution, Jews have a representative in Islamic Consultative Assembly (Parliament called “Majlis”).
-Political, social, and religious activities of Jewish society revolve around Jewish religious authorities (Chief Rabbi Yousef Hamedani Cohen), Jews representative in Islamic Consultative Assembly and Tehran Jewish Committee Board of Directors.
-Any position declaration or pursuance of legal, political, and social issues of Jewish society is addressed through above bodies.
+Political, social, and religious activities of Jewish society revolve around Jewish religious authorities (Currently Chief Rabbi Yousef Hamedani Cohen), Jews representative in Islamic Consultative Assembly and Tehran Jewish Committee Board of Directors.
+Any position declaration or pursuance of legal, political, and social issues of Jewish society is addressed through the above bodies.

-Tehran Jews has established and made use of many schools that in recent years because of reduction in population as well as dispersing of Jewish students in other public schools, a number of these schools have been reposed to Education Office and Muslim students.
-Now, there are five special schools teaching Jews that are active in Tehran.
+Tehran Jews has established and made use of many schools but in recent years, because of reduction in population as well as dispersal of Jewish students to other public schools, a number of these schools are being used by the Education Office and Muslim students.
+Now, five special schools for teaching Jews are active in Tehran.

 * * * * *

-Among daily and important tasks of cultural committee is answering to Muslim scholars about different aspects of Jewish religion and culture.
-In addition, association of the Cultural Committee has the responsibility of editing and evaluation of several books and academic dissertations about Jewish religion and in some cases a representative from this committee has also participated in the defense session of dissertations formally.
+Among the daily important tasks of the Cultural Committee is providing answers to Muslim scholars about different aspects of Jewish religion and culture.
+In addition, association of the Cultural Committee has the responsibility of editing and evaluation of several books and academic dissertations about the Jewish religion and in some cases a representative from this committee has also participated in the formal defense of dissertations .

-In addition to an agreement reached by colleges of religious course of Tehran universities, in each educational term, a session of Jewish religion subject matter is provided in which an expert from the Cultural Committee in the university is present or the university students actively take part in such meetings held by Cultural Committee.
+In addition per an agreement reached by the colleges of religious courses of Tehran's universities, in each educational term, a session of Jewish religion subject matter is provided in which an expert from the Cultural Committee in the university is present or university students actively take part in these sessions held by the Cultural Committee.

 Publications make up another part of activities of the Cultural Committee.
-Sidour “Tefilat Yasharim” (prayer book) along with Persian translation of its important parts has been prepared and provided recently.
-Compilation and publication of Jewish and Persian yearly calendar is the responsibility of experts of this cultural committee.
+Sidour “Tefilat Yasharim” (prayer book) along with Persian translation of its important parts has been recently prepared and provided .
+Compilation and publication of Jewish and Persian yearly calendar is the responsibility of experts from this Cultural Committee.

-Press and Publications Division of Tehran Jewish Committee take part in the Tehran International Book Fair every year and have a special pavilion for answering many of Iranian Muslim clienteles.
+Press and Publications Division of Tehran Jewish Committee take part in the Tehran International Book Fair every year and have a special pavilion for providing answers to Iranian Muslim clientel.

 The Journal of “Ofegh-BINA”